Source code for phasorpy.utils

 ]

-import math
+import logging

 import os

-[docs] def number_threads( num_threads: int | None = None, max_threads: int | None = None, /, ) -> int: """Return number of threads for parallel computations on CPU cores.
+[docs] def number_threads( num_threads: int | None = None, max_threads: int | None = None, /, ) -> int: """Return number of threads for parallel computations across CPU cores.
 This function is used to parse ``num_threads`` parameters.
 Parameters ---------- num_threads : int, optional Number of threads to use for parallel computations on CPU cores.
 If None (default), return 1, disabling multi-threading.
 If greater than zero, return value up to `max_threads` if set.
 If zero, return the value of the ``PHASORPY_NUM_THREADS`` environment variable if set, else half the CPU cores up to `max_threads` or 32. max_threads : int, optional Maximum number of threads to return.
+Returns ------- int Number of threads for parallel computations.
 Examples -------- >>> number_threads() 1 >>> number_threads(0) # doctest: +SKIP 8 """ if num_threads is None or num_threads < 0: # disable multi-threading by default return 1 if num_threads == 0: # return default number of threads if max_threads is None: max_threads = 32 else: max_threads = max(max_threads, 1) if 'PHASORPY_NUM_THREADS' in os.environ: return min( max_threads, max(1, int(os.environ['PHASORPY_NUM_THREADS'])) ) cpu_count: int | None if hasattr(os, 'sched_getaffinity'): cpu_count = len(os.sched_getaffinity(0)) else: # sched_getaffinity not available on Windows cpu_count = os.cpu_count() if cpu_count is None: return 1 return min(max_threads, max(1, cpu_count // 2)) # return num_threads up to max_threads if max_threads is None: return num_threads return min(num_threads, max(max_threads, 1))